-The purpose of the Canterbury FEP audit programme is to establish confidence that on-farm environmental risks are being suitably identified and appropriately managed through the implementation of GMPs.
+The purpose of the Canterbury FEP audit programme is to establish confidence that on-farm environmental and mahinga kai risks are being suitably identified and appropriately managed through the implementation of GMPs, resource consent and scheme/collective conditions.

 Conducting consistent and robust FEP audits throughout the Canterbury region has been identified as critical in achieving this.